Snetterton Circuit: Racing history

 After its use as a USAF base, in 1948 Snetterton Heath was returned to the local landowner, Fred Riches.
 Oliver Sear and Dudley Coram of the Aston Martin Owners Club (AMOC) approached Riches in early 1951 to suggest using the defunct airbase roadways as a circuit for club racing.
-Mr. Riches agreed, but, being a local churchwarden, only on condition that there was no racing between 10:45 am and noon on Sundays, and that all racing stopped before Evensong started, to avoid disturbing church services.
+Riches agreed, but, being a local churchwarden, only on condition that there was no racing between 10:45 am and noon on Sundays, and that all racing stopped before Evensong started, to avoid disturbing church services.
 The AMOC held the first open meeting on 27 October 1951, for what were dubbed "speed trials", but were actually a series of one lap sprint races.
 The first meeting was described by Motor Sport magazine as "an excellent event over an interesting new course."
 Fastest time of the day was set by Ken Wharton, driving ERA R11B, who averaged 82.4 mph.

 The circuit was first used for motorcycle racing in 1953, organised by the Snetterton Combine, an association of clubs in Norfolk and Suffolk.

 The track was used by both Team Lotus (Formula One) and Norfolk Racing Co (Le Mans) to test their racing cars.

 In the 1960s and early 1970s the circuit was 2.710 mi in length.
 Sear corner was 80 m further from Riches corner and led onto the "Norwich Straight" clearly visible in satellite maps and currently used by a Sunday market.
 The straight ended in a hairpin bend leading to Home Straight, which joined the existing track at the Esses, and is now a main access road for the circuit.
 Russell bend was added in the 1960s and named after Jim Russell who ran a racing drivers school at the circuit.
 Initially added to improve safety by slowing vehicles as they approached the pits, Russell bend was the scene of many accidents and was later altered to its present configuration.